 What are PC drivers?

-For instance, when you plug in a USB flash drive, the USB driver tells the OS how to read and write files from the storage device so you can easily transfer data.
-Similarly, when you open your laptop’s webcam, the camera driver interprets instructions from the OS and translates them into signals the camera hardware can process, allowing video capture in real time.
+When you plug in a USB drive, the USB driver tells your OS how to read and write files.
+When you open your webcam, the camera driver converts OS commands into signals the camera processes for video capture.

 Drivers can be broadly categorized into: